noway/labels-nanogpt/README.md

-# nanogpt with label embeddings
+# nanogpt with labels

-Nanogpt with label embeddings implemented.
+Nanogpt with labels implemented.
 Performance on the task of subtracting two single-digit numbers is increased for the comparable hyperparameters.

 ## subtraction task results

 ### no labels
-39M parameter model, 1024 context window
+39M parameter model, 512 context window
 | eval_type     | correct_count  | all_count  |
 | ------------- |:--------------:| ----------:|
 | nshot_cot     | 9              | 55         |